CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 Before computers, most adults could write cursive at 20-40 wpm (words per minute).
 An introductory typing class, with 110 hours in class, required 20wpm to pass.
 Typical speeds are now 20-80wpm.
 Entry level office shorthand in the US required 60 or 80wpm.
 Journalists in the UK needed 100wpm until fairly recently, and often considered shorthand their most difficult course.
 Current office shorthand requirement in other areas is 100-120.
 Toastmasters recommends 120 for formal speeches.
 Court reporting and closed captioning require over 200wpm, usually in bursts.

+Looking just at stroke count (but not actually doing the work of counting), the Fully Written level is comparable to Forkner, which is well-documented to exceed 100wpm.
+Orthic students have been reported to reach as high as 165 and 190wpm.

 # Publications and Source Material

-Most are available on (orthic.shorthand.fun) .
+Most of these, and some contributions from the community, are available on (orthic.shorthand.fun) .

 ### Cursive, sometimes called Phonetic Cursive